The National Gallery of Ireland is arguably the finest of the many museums in Dublin.

 5. The cafe

 There are indoor and outdoor cafes at the National Gallery.
-The indoor option offers teas, coffees and pastries and a seated service, while the outdoor café serves French sandwiches, treats and hot drinks.
+The indoor option offers teas, coffees and pastries and a seated service, while the outdoor café serves sandwiches, treats and hot drinks.
 Gallery members can enjoy a 10 percent discount in both cafes.

 About the National Gallery of Ireland